 Schofield on how the game played out:

-On the reaction of supporters following the defeat:
+On the effort of the players: